Reading progress: 0%

 Newport also marked the point where folk and rock began to mix more openly.
 Bands like The Byrds turned Dylan’s songs into energetic electric versions.
 Simon & Garfunkel mixed two types of music: close harmonies and contemporary production.
 The lines between the two were becoming less clear.

-The moment didn’t end the revival, but it changed it.
-The lone singer with an acoustic guitar was still strong.
-At the same time, there were more ways to become a modern singer-songwriter.
-The idea of authorship could now include trying new things, making things bigger, and taking stylistic risks.
+The moment did not end the revival, but it changed it.
+The lone singer with an acoustic guitar remained powerful.
+At the same time, there were now more ways to become a modern singer-songwriter.
+Authorship could include experimentation, expansion, and stylistic risk.

 Across the Atlantic: The British Folk Movement

-While the American revival was in the news, a similar change was happening in Europe.
-In Britain and Ireland, traditional ballads had never completely disappeared.
-Folk clubs were very popular in cities like London, Manchester, and Edinburgh in the late 1950s and early 1960s.
-Musicians would meet in small rooms, often above pubs, to share songs that had a long history.
+While the American revival drew headlines, a related shift was taking place in Europe.
+In Britain and Ireland, traditional ballads had never fully disappeared.
+Folk clubs were widely attended in cities like London, Manchester, and Edinburgh in the late 1950s and early 1960s.
+Musicians met in small rooms, often above pubs, to share songs with long histories.

-The British revival had a lot in common with its American counterpart.
-Questions about whether the art was real, if it was being taken care of, and what it meant politically shaped the scene.
+The British revival had much in common with its American counterpart.
+Questions about authenticity, preservation, and politics shaped the scene.
 But the song traditions and historical context were different.
-Instead of following a single source, these musicians drew from a wider range of material: ballads from the British Isles, songs about sailors, and regional traditions.
-American folk recordings influenced them, but the conversation moved in both directions.
+Rather than drawing from one main archive, these musicians worked with a wider range of material: ballads from the British Isles, maritime songs, and regional traditions.
+American folk recordings influenced them, but the exchange moved in both directions.

 The exchange between musicians on both sides of the Atlantic was crucial for the development of intimate songwriting.
 In Britain, technical refinement and subtle arrangement became more popular.
 Quiet, thoughtful voices came from within the revival, not from those who were against it.
 The groundwork for a more inward form of authorship was being laid.